Edy-Barraza/Transformer_Distillation/README.md

         <li> Prepare Text For TensorFlow </li>
         <li> Extract Teacher Neural Network Outputs </li>
         <li> Distill Knowledge </li>
+        <li> Single-Node Distributed Distillation </li>
+        <li> Multi-Node Distributed Distillation </li>
     </b>
 </ol>

 <h3> Download Pretrained Model </h3>

 In order to distill knowledge from a large pretrained transformer model, we need to first download that model!
-Links to these models are available in Google's original [BERT release repository readme](https://github.com/google-research/bert/blob/master/README.md) .
+Links to these models are available in Google's original [BERT release repository readme](https://github.com/google-research/bert/blob/master/README.md).
 For the purpose of this readme, we will assume you have downloaded BERT-Base Uncased (12-layer, 768-hidden, 12-heads, 110M parameters )within this repository.

 <h3>II.
 Extract Wikipedia</h3>

 To extract the Wikipedia Corpus, follow the instructions outlined in [this](https://github.com/Edy-Barraza/Transformer_Distillation/tree/master/extract_wikipedia_for_bert) part of the repository.

 <h3> III.
 Prepare Text For TensorFlow </h3>

 After extracting Wikipedia, you should have a txt file of ~12GB in size.
 To prepare this text for TensorFlow, we must turn it into a tfrecord file. tfrecord files allow us to work with a dataset when we can't load all of it onto RAM.
 As an intermediary step, we must first slit this file into smaller ones in order not to run into RAM or disk space problems later down the line.
 Thus we must run split_text.py

 ```